 Sellers can refuse when asked to pay for the buyer's closing costs.
-Sometimes, the cost of paying for the buyer's closing costs will be more than they're willing to pay, and they believe that they'll have better offers.
+Accounting for commission, sellers already owe closing costs equivalent to 8-10% of the final sale price, so sometimes the cost of paying for the buyer's closing costs will be more than they're willing to pay.
+In other cases, sellers may believe that they'll have better offers.

 However that's not to say that paying for buyer's closing costs is inherently a negative thing for a seller.
 Sometimes the best offer they receive will include them covering their buyer's closing cost.
 Furthermore, if the seller is having a hard time finding interested buyers, they may be willing to cover their buyer's closing costs just to close the deal.